ObjectIsAdvantag/contest-bot/README.md

 - install the ContestBot (see spark/Readme.md)

 ## starting up a contest

-/launch : launches a new contest
+/launch &lt;contest name&gt; : launches a new contest
-- Bot says "new contest starting in XX minutes"
+- Bot says "new contest XXXX starting"
-- an audio is picked from the library
+- a contest is picked from the library (udio challenge, answer, creator)
-- the room is called and the audio is played
+- the room is called by Tropo, participants join, and the audio is played

+Quizz example : I travel on the network.
+My best friend is a scripting language.
+CISCO APIs leverage me a lot.
+I am, I am ...

 ## participants

-/guess &lt;contest attempt&gt; : participants make their attempt
+/guess &lt;contest attempt&gt; : participants take their chance
-- Bot says whether participant found the contest answer or not -- nice try <participant name>
+- ContestBot says whether participant found the contest answer or not -- nice try from <participant name>
 -- try again <participant name>
+-- BRAVO <participant name>

-after XX minutes, the bot gives an answer
+after XX minutes or tries, the bot would give the answer to all participants

 ## add a contest